Student Matinees FAQ

 - Tours: Explore our building before the show to peek backstage and learn about our LEED certified renovation.

 - Resource Guides: Available to download for each production.

 - A response is good!
 If you’re telling a story to a friend, and they really respond or show they're listening and enjoying it, you want to keep telling the story — and tell the story even better!
 So, the more an audience listens, laughs, and responds, the more the actors want to tell the story.
 In this way, the audience actually helps make a performance great.

 - The actors can hear you talking.
 If an audience member is not paying attention, the actors know it.
 Have you ever had a conversation with someone and felt that they’d rather be someplace else?
 This is the EXACT feeling actors get when people in the audience are talking.

 - The actors can see you.
-Even though the actors are pretending to be other characters, it is their job to “check in” with the audience in order to tell the story better.
-This is another way in which theater greatly differs from the movies.
+Even though the actors are pretending to be other characters, it is their job to “check in” with the audience in order to tell the story.
+This is another way in which theater greatly differs from movies.
 Film actors can do a take over and over to try to get it right.
 Theater actors have one chance with an audience and want to make sure they are communicating clearly.
-Imagine trying to tell a group of fellow students something only to see them slouching, pretending to be bored, or sitting with their eyes closed in an attempt to seem disinterested and “too cool” for what you had to say.
+Imagine trying to tell a group of fellow students something only to see them slouching, pretending to be bored, or sitting with their eyes closed in an attempt to seem disinterested and “too cool” for what you have to say.
 Think about it.

 - No cell phones, candy wrappers, gum, etc. Always turn off cell phones and put them away.
 Do not eat or chew gum inside the theater.
 These things disturb the people around you, as well as the actors.
 As much as you might be tempted to text a friend about the cool play you're watching, please wait until after the show is over to send any texts.